 These apples have a bit of a bite, which is not surprising because several originated in New York state.

 - Ida Red

 How to Turn Your Apples Into Applesauce

 Making applesauce requires a lot of peeling and coring.
 If you plan to make applesauce on a regular basis, invest in an apple corer/peeler.
 With the turn of a handle, it'll remove the peel and core at the same time, saving you a ton of knife work.
 Some models will even slice the apples for you, which is even better.

 Once your apples have been peeled, cored, and chopped, you're ready to start cooking them down into sauce.
 You can make your applesauce on the stove, or you can make it in a slow cooker.
 You may prefer the stovetop method because it allows you to make bigger batches; if you're pressed for time, the slow cooker method allows you to be more hands off.
-Both methods work well, so it's really just a matter of choosing the method that works best for you.
+Both ways work well, so it's really just a matter of choosing the one that works best for you.

 If you opt to make your applesauce in a slow cooker, there's no need to add water to the pot.
 Just pile your apples in, add a splash of lemon juice to prevent browning, and sprinkle in any sugar or spices that you'd like.
 Continue cooking, stirring occasionally, until the apples become soft enough to be mashed up.
-Use a potato masher for chunky sauce.
-Use an immersion blender for smooth sauce.
+Use a potato masher for chunky sauce or an immersion blender for smooth sauce.

 Apples are often plenty sweet on their own, so you may want to wait until you've tasted your finished sauce before you decide if it needs sugar.
 If you want sweeter sauce but are trying to limit your sugar, use sugar substitutes instead.